 There is no human involvement in We Feel Fine.
 The system runs autonomously, collecting and presenting data about human feelings.

 We Feel Fine's data collection engine uses custom software written by

 Jonathan Harris and Sep Kamvar, using Java, Perl, MySQL and Apache.
 The applet was created using the excellent Processing software, by Ben Fry and Casey Reas.
 PHP is used for various housekeeping tasks on the server.

 For the time being, We Feel Fine is closed source.
 However, the data is freely available through our public API.

-We'd like to thank James Tindall, for his amazing work on the book microsite, Ian Spiro, whose contributions to the project have been invaluable, and Chris Miller, whose systems support and advice have allowed us to keep our stress level at a minimum.
+We'd like to thank Ian Spiro, whose past and continuing contributions to the project have been invaluable, and Chris Miller, whose systems support and advice have allowed us to keep our stress level at a minimum.

 We Feel Fine is an independent project conceived and created by

 Jonathan Harris and Sep Kamvar.
 It bears no affiliation to